Yolinux.com

 Fields, Process Status.

-Use of this provision provides important insight into your sys-
+Use of this provision provides important insight into your

-escape sequences.
+tty escape sequences.

-?z? :Color/Monochrome_toggle
+'z' :Color/Monochrome_toggle

-Switches the ?current' window between your last used color
+Switches the 'current' window between your last used color

 CONTENT of task window

-?c? :Command_Line/Program_Name_toggle
+'c' :Command_Line/Program_Name_toggle

-This command will be honored whether or not the 'Command' column
+This command will be honored whether or not the 'Command'

-the change you applied will be seen.
+into view, the change you applied will be seen.

-?f? and ?o? :Fields_select or Order_fields
+'f' and 'o' :Fields_select or Order_fields

-These keys display separate screens where you can change which
+These keys display separate screens where you can change

-ORDERING Columns.
+SELECTING and ORDERING Columns.

-?H? :Threads_toggle
+'H' :Threads_toggle

 When this toggle is On, all individual threads will be dis-

 played.
-Otherwise, top displays a summation of all threads in a
+Otherwise, top displays a summation of all threads

-?S? :Cumulative_Time_Mode_toggle
+'S' :Cumulative_Time_Mode_toggle

-When 'Cumulative mode' is On, each process is listed with the
+When 'Cumulative mode' is On, each process is listed with

-cpu time that it and its dead children have used.
+the cpu time that it and its dead children have used.

 When Off, programs that fork into many separate tasks will

 appear less demanding.
-For programs like 'init' or a shell this
+For programs like 'init' or a shell

-After issuing this command, you'll be informed of the new state
+After issuing this command, you'll be informed of the new

-'Cumulative mode' is in effect, simply ask for help and view the
+whether or not 'Cumulative mode' is in effect, simply ask

-window summary on the second line.
+for help and view the window summary on the second line.

-?u? :Show_Specific_User_Only
+'u' :Show_Specific_User_Only

-shown, or possibly no tasks will be shown.
+ID's will be shown, or possibly no tasks will be shown.

-Later, if you wish to monitor all tasks again, re-issue this
+Later, if you wish to monitor all tasks again, re-issue

-a name.
+providing a name.

 SIZE of task window

-?i? :Idle_Processes_toggle
+'i' :Idle_Processes_toggle

 Displays all tasks or just active tasks.
-When this toggle is
+When this toggle

-Off, idled or zombied processes will not be displayed.
+is Off, idled or zombied processes will not be displayed.

 If this command is applied to the last task display when in

-?n? or ?#? :Set_Maximum_Tasks
+'n' or '#' :Set_Maximum_Tasks

-used.
+will be used.

-When used in alternate-display mode, this is the command that
+When used in alternate-display mode, this is the command

-already been painted.
+displays will have already been painted.

-Note: If you wish to increase the size of the last visible task
+Note: If you wish to increase the size of the last visible

-display when in alternate-display mode, simply decrease the size
+task display when in alternate-display mode, simply

-of the task display(s) above it.
+decrease the size of the task display(s) above it.

 SORTING of task window